TamerB/chat-service-db-write-ruby/README.md

 Database password for production

 ## Build Docker image
+From the project's root directory, run the following command in terminal
 ```
 docker build -t chat-writer:latest .
 ```
+If you change the docker image name or tag, you will need to change them in `docker-compose.yml` too.

 ## Test
 To run tests, from the project's root directory, run `rails test ./...` in terminal.